 · Look at your core.
 Examine your beliefs and work to reduce any conflict between what you believe and what your life is like.
 Build healthy coping strategies

-2. Manage you coping skills
+2. Manage your coping skills better

 It is important that you identify your coping strategies.
 One way to do this is by journaling and writing down stressful events and your reaction to the situation.
 With this information in hand, you can work to change some of your unhealthy coping strategies into healthier ones.
 You can begin to learn strategies that help you focus on the positive side of things and clearly see what you can change or control in your life.

-3. Manage your lifestyle
+3. Manage your lifestyle better

 Some of your behaviors and lifestyle choices can adversely affect your stress level.
 They may not cause stress directly, but they can interfere with the ways your body seeks to relieve the stress.